dell77015/The-Jacks/README.md

-Contact The Jacks
+Contact Jack The Pirate King
-Official The Jacks Channels
+Official  Jack The Pirate King Channels

 For announcements and community support, use only the official channels listed below.